-The goal of Wildlands Network’s Borderlands Campaign is to ensure that jaguars, ocelots, and other wildlife can move freely through the Sky Islands region of northern Mexico and the southwestern U.S. This iconic landscape, characterized by towering mountains (“islands”) in a subtropical sea of rolling grasslands and other lowland habitats, comprises roughly 75,000 mi² (194,000 km² ) of southeastern Arizona, southwestern New Mexico, Chihuahua, and Sonora.
+The goal of Wildlands Network’s Borderlands Campaign is to ensure that jaguars, ocelots, black bears, and Mexican wolves can move freely through the Sky Islands region of northern Mexico and the southwestern U.S. This iconic landscape, characterized by towering mountains (“islands”) in a subtropical sea of rolling grasslands and other lowland habitats, comprises roughly 75,000 mi² (194,000 km² ) of southeastern Arizona, southwestern New Mexico, Chihuahua, and Sonora.

 The Sky Islands are globally treasured for their biodiversity, hosting more than half of all bird species found in the U.S. and a comparable wealth of mammals, reptiles, insects, and plants.
 Wildlands Network has identified several core areas and habitat corridors that are essential to maintaining this vast network of life.

-Currently, we are enhancing protections in 3 critical core areas in northern Mexico, including the Ajos-Bavispe Reserve, the Aribabi Ranch, and the private reserve of Los Ojos.
+Currently, we are enhancing protections in 3 critical core areas in northern Mexico, including the Bavispe Reserve, the El Aribabi Conservation Ranch, and the private reserves of Cuenca Los Ojos.
 We are also working to identify and protect habitat corridors on both sides of the U.S.-Mexico border, which will help facilitate the construction of wildlife crossing structures along major roadways and prevent the expansion of the border wall.

 Among our efforts, we are:

 - Continuing to support Bavispe after our successful campaign to have it recategorized, by partnering with Mexico’s parks agency CONANP to generate a conservation plan for the reserve and its surrounding region;

 - partnering with scientists, communities, human rights organizations, and conservationists to oppose the border wall;